Jefferson County Public Schools

 Accept reassignment to other schools and programs as determined by student needs.

 Attend district-provided trainings and professional development as directed.

 Perform other duties as assigned.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-MENTAL FUNCTIONS: While performing the duties of this job, the employee is regularly required to analyze, communicate, coordinate, evaluate, and use interpersonal skills.
-The employee is frequently required to compare and compile.
-The employee is occasionally required to copy, instruct, compute, synthesize, and negotiate.
+MENTAL FUNCTIONS: While performing the duties of this job, the employee is regularly required to communicate, instruct, and use interpersonal skills.
+The employee is frequently required to compare, analyze, copy, coordinate, compute, synthesize, evaluate, compile, and negotiate.